rndazurescript/Coco2CustomVision/README.md

 pip install -r requirements.txt
 ```

-For tests to complete, add the following environment variables that you can get from https://www.customvision.ai/projects#/settings:
-- CUSTOM_VISION_KEY
-- CUSTOM_VISION_ENDPOINT
+For tests to complete, you can create a `pytest.ini` file from the `pytest.ini.template` one filling in all secrets to your [Custom vision](https://www.customvision.ai/projects#/settings) and [Azure storage account](https://portal.azure.com/).
+This file is `.gitignored` to avoid pushing credentials accidentally.

 ## Usage